-If you’re going to make it online, you need to make sure your optimizing your website for valuable keywords.
+If you’re going to make it online, you need to make sure you’re optimizing your website for valuable keywords.
 That’s no big surprise.
 But, where most people start to fall off is checking the effectiveness of their keywords.
 Are your pages being found under the keywords you chose to optimize for?
 Do you know how to use Google Search Console?

 If you’re target audience is searching for you or the products/services you provide, make sure you’re optimizing your website for the keywords they use, not just the terms you use internally at your business.
 Google Search Console helps you do that, and I’ll tell you how you can master this tool to make sure your target customers actually find your site.

 Boost Your Traffic With Google Search Console

 Google Search Console actually has a very thorough list of features and applications for you to use.
 But, for the specific purposes of this article, I’m only going to discuss the tools used to evaluate your website’s traffic from search.
 Within Console’s search traffic section, there’s a few areas you can use from “search analytics” to “mobile usability”.